h8d13/Vase/vase_os/hade_box/README.md

 **Pre-req:** 1 USB (minimum 2GB), 1 target Drive (minimum 16GB).

-Boot Arch Linux Live ISO (using f10, f12 or del), get internet access, then:
+Boot Arch Linux Live ISO (using f10, f12 or del)

+Get internet access; `iwctl station wlan0 connect "SSID"` SSID being the name of your WiFi (case sensitive) and it should prompt you for password.
+Ethernet works out of the box.
+Plug a cable and go.

+Test: ping archlinux.org, you should see 64 bytes from xx.xxx.xxx.xxx (xx.xxx.xxx.xxxx): icmp_seq=1 ttl=109 time=13.9 ms then means you are all good to go!

 - No secureboot or set to `other OS`

 ## After initial install